Vikram98/moviesapp/README.md

 # Search Route

+.
 When an authenticated user opens the Search Route

-When a value is provided in the search input and the button with the search icon is clicked
+    .When a value is provided in the search input and the button with the search icon is clicked

 Make an HTTP GET request to the Search Movies API URL with jwt_token in the Cookies and query parameter search with value as the text provided in the search input
 Loader should be displayed while fetching the data